Managing Mother’s Day

 - If you’ve lost a mother or a child and want to do something to remember them, you could do an activity that reminds you of them, cook a meal that they loved or light a candle.

 - Meet up with loved ones to share memories together.

 2. If you’re meeting up with a family member who you have a tricky relationship with, make a plan in advance to look after yourself.

 - organising to meet at a neutral location such as a park or a café, so that the space doesn’t ‘belong’ to either of you.
 You could also ask to do an online catch up.

 - setting reasonable expectations for yourself about how the meet-up might go.

-- knowing your boundaries and how to communicate them (see this resource from Relationships Australia Queensland for more information).
-For example, ‘I’m not hugging people while there’s COVID in the community, because that’s what feels most safe/comfortable to me.
+- knowing your boundaries and how to communicate them.
+For example, ‘I’m still wearing a mask while there’s COVID in the community, and in the lead in to flu season, because that’s what feels most safe/comfortable to me.
 Thank you for understanding.’